 |PRIVATE HOMES||Also individually owned, the private home option can be really fun for a family ski vacation.
 Often, these homes are located right near the action at the ski resorts or Main Street.
 If you’re interested in a private home, and can’t seem to find much online, call 888-754-3279 or 888-SKI-EASY.
 Search for Park City Private Homes|

 |STAFF PICKS||With so many choices, we thought it appropriate to award “Staff Picks”‘ to some of our favorite lodging options.
 The diversity of the inventory requires a number of picks, from budget to luxury, and boutique to family.
 View all Park City lodging “Staff Picks.”
 These aren’t paid listings…they’re properties that are just good at what they do.|

 — Location, Location, Location —

 The Deer Valley area is centered around Deer Valley Resort, an award-winning ski destination where you can expect the finest in grooming, restaurants, and service.
 You’ll find a vast array of condos, condo-hotels, and private vacation homes.
 Lower Deer Valley is about one mile from Historic Main Street.
 Most properties in this area require a car or shuttle service.
 Check the property amenities, as many Deer Valley units come with complimentary in-town shuttle service.
+Plus, several lodging options are pet friendly!
 More on Deer Valley hotels, the resort, and things to do in the Deer Valley area.